Makapoh54/device-monitor-poc/README.md

   - Shows **toast notifications** whenever a device changes state, making it easy to see flapping devices or outages as they happen.

 This setup gives you a complete, reproducible environment to experiment with device discovery, health monitoring over REST and gRPC, and UI visualisation, without needing any physical hardware.

+## AI assistance usage

+This PoC was developed primarily by hand, with **limited AI assistance** used as a supporting tool.
+In particular:

+- I used AI coding assistants (such as ChatGPT / Codex-style tools) to sanity‑check ideas, clarify library APIs, and get feedback on alternative designs.
+- I asked for help drafting or tightening some documentation text (including this section) and for small snippets or test scaffolding in a few places.
+- All non‑trivial architectural decisions, business logic, and final code were designed, reviewed, and integrated by me; AI suggestions were always treated as proposals and edited or discarded as needed.